 For instance, to shine the way while walking their dog in the dark one can switch on a flashlight located on the dog tracker.
 Also, the pet owner can request a snapshot from the camera on the linked device to see their lost pet’s surroundings.
 All incoming or outgoing media, including voice calls, are displayed in the app’s messaging window and saved automatically.

 In their app, pet owners can also set certain locations as ‘safe areas’ and mark certain spots as ‘safe places’.
 Once the animal crosses the geofence marked by the owner on the map or arrives at a safe place, the owner gets an instant notification.

-ScienceSoft met the Customer’s tight deadline and delivered software on the very first days of September 2017.
+ScienceSoft met the Customer’s tight deadline and delivered software within 4 months.
 Further maintenance and functionality upgrade of the pet tracker and mobile apps are planned too since the Customer wants to expand their services and design similar tracking devices for kids and older people.